 The requirements flag allows specification of what kind of array is acceptable.
 If the object passed in does not satisfy this requirements then a copy is made so that thre returned object will satisfy the requirements. these ndarray can use a very generic pointer to memory.
 This flag allows specification of the desired properties of the returned array object.
 All of the flags are explained in the detailed API chapter.
 The flags most commonly needed are NPY_ARRAY_IN_ARRAY, NPY_OUT_ARRAY, and NPY_ARRAY_INOUT_ARRAY:

 NPY_ARRAY_IN_ARRAY

-Equivalent to NPY_ARRAY_C_CONTIGUOUS | NPY_ARRAY_ALIGNED.
-This combination of flags is useful for arrays that must be in C-contiguous order and aligned.
+This flag is useful for arrays that must be in C-contiguous order and aligned.
 These kinds of arrays are usually input arrays for some algorithm.

 NPY_ARRAY_OUT_ARRAY